techreturners/introduction-to-test-doubles-java/activities/activity_3.md

 </pre>
 </details>

+---

-- We can also verify the number of times the `mockMessenger`'s `sendBubbleTeaOrderRequestEmail()` method was called on our `mockMessenger`.
+- We can also verify the number of times the `mockMessenger`'s `sendBubbleTeaOrderRequestEmail()` method was called

 ```